Răzvan Lucescu: Playing career

-Born in Bucharest, Lucescu made 240 appearances in the Divizia A for Sportul Studențesc, Național București, Brașov, Rapid București and FCM Bacău.
+Born in Bucharest, Lucescu made 243 appearances in the Divizia A for Sportul Studențesc, Național București, Brașov, Rapid București and FCM Bacău.

 Managerial career

 Brașov

-He began his coaching career with FC Brașov in the 2003–04 season spanning 15 matches in the first league.
+He began his coaching career with Brașov in the 2003–04 season spanning 15 matches in the first league.

 Rapid București

 In June 2004, he was named coach of Rapid București.
 In his first season, he qualified for the UEFA Cup, finishing third in the domestic league.

 In the 2005–06 season, he had a dramatic start of the season, being dismissed for one night, before the owner of the club, George Copos, decided to take him back.
-Lucescu and his side managed to defeat teams such as Feyenoord Rotterdam, Shakhtar Donetsk (his father's team), Hertha Berlin and Hamburger SV, reaching to the quarter-finals of the UEFA Cup.
+Lucescu and his side managed to defeat teams such as Feyenoord, Shakhtar Donetsk (his father's team), Hertha Berlin and Hamburger SV, reaching to the quarter-finals of the UEFA Cup.
 Rapid was taken out by city rivals Steaua Bucharest after two draws.
 In the league, he finished as runners-up, after being sixth at the half of the season.

 The 2006–07 season was not as good.
-Rapid got eliminated from the UEFA Cup group stages after 4 draws, finishing fourth.
+Rapid got eliminated from the UEFA Cup group stages after four draws, finishing fourth.

 However, in 2007 Lucescu decided not to continue with Rapid, after a fallout with some of the supporters and several disagreements with the club owner.
 He opted to return to Braşov.

 Răzvan won the Romanian Cup with Rapid in 2006 and 2007, both leading Rapid into the UEFA Cup.

 Return to Brașov

-Lucescu decided to start all over and, instead of accepting to manage bigger clubs from abroad, he decided to coach FC Brașov, who relegated two years before and finished 10th in the last season of the second division.
-He didn't disappoint and won promotion from the first place.
-Bringing Braşov back in the first league.
+Lucescu decided to start over and, instead of accepting to manage bigger clubs from abroad, he decided to coach Brașov, who relegated two years before and finished tenth in the last season of the second division.
+He didn't disappoint and won promotion from the first place, bringing Braşov back in the first league.